StevenMayher/432-2022/quiz/quiz1/README.md

 1. The [PDF "Main Document"](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz1/432_quiz1_2022.pdf) is a 20-page PDF containing all instructions and the 24 questions, along with all of the output we are providing for you.
     - The main document will be found at https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz1/432_quiz1_2022.pdf as soon as Dr. Love posts it.
     - A document containing **only the instructions and none of the questions** is [available here now](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz1/432_quiz1_2022_instructions_only.pdf).
-This will disappear in favor of the main document once that is posted.
+This will disappear in favor of the main document once the Main Document is posted.
 2. the [Google Form Answer Sheet for Quiz 1](https://bit.ly/432-2022-quiz1-answer-sheet) which will be found at https://bit.ly/432-2022-quiz1-answer-sheet (where you will submit your responses by the deadline)
     - The Answer Sheet will begin accepting responses when Dr. Love turns it on at 5 PM on Thursday 2022-02-17.
 3. three data files, which are available **now** in our Shared Google Drive in the Quiz 1 Materials ... data folder